agenticbuddy/claude_commands/commands/docs.md

 CRITICAL IMPERATIVES: Map user-facing features to technical implementation
 - Identify features from documented interface code
+- Deep dive into the code to collect important details and justify identified features
 - Map features ONLY to documented modules/APIs
 - Describe functionality from observable interface elements
 - Create traceability matrix using documented components